connervieira/Predator/DOCUMENTATION.md

             - To navigate through each menu, simply enter the characters associated with the menu selection you'd like to make.
                 - Typically, menu items will be identified simply with numbers, but there may also be an additional letter, like in the case of the 'Copy' and 'Delete' menus.
         - Pre-recorded mode
-            - You should note that while Predator is running it's analysis, you'll notice a folder named 'frames' appear in the project folder.
-Individual frames will begin to appear in this folder as Predator runs.
-Do not modify or delete these, since Predator will repeatedly access and modify these during the course of it's analysis.
-After analysis completes, you can safely delete these files either manually, or by using Predator's management mode.
+            - You should note that while Predator is running it's analysis, a folder named 'frames' will appear in the project folder.
+                - Individual frames will begin to appear in this folder as Predator runs.
+                - Do not modify or delete these, since Predator will repeatedly access and modify these during the course of it's analysis.
+                - After analysis completes, you can safely delete these files either manually, or by using Predator's management mode.
+However, these files will automatically be deleted the next time Predator runs in pre-recorded mode.
             - After Predator finishes running, you'll be sent to the analysis menu.
                 - This menu allows you to manage, view, export, and manipulate the data collected in the current session.
-                - To navigate this menu, simply enter the ID number of the menu item you want to select.
+                - To navigate this menu, simply enter the ID number of the menu item you want to select, and press enter.
         - Real-time mode
             - While in real-time mode, Predator will run in an endless loop until quit by holding `Ctrl + C` for a few seconds.
                 - Since Predator launches some of it's processes in different threads, pressing `Ctrl + C` a single time might not kill the entire Predator system.